-Top scientists and representatives from 195 governments are meeting virtually to finalise a critical climate science study amid the backdrop of extreme events happening in many parts of the world, says the BBC article, “Climate change: Researchers begin discussions on vital report”.
+The BBC article “Climate change: Researchers begin discussions on vital report” reports that top scientists and representatives from 195 governments are meeting virtually to finalise a critical climate science study amid the backdrop of extreme events happening in many parts of the world.

-According to the article, the report will be a “wake-up call” to governments, referring to the 40-page Summary for Policymakers, which will become an important guide to government leaders who will gather in Glasgow this November for the COP26 to discuss critical climate questions, and in crafting policies around the environment, greenhouse gas emissions, infrastructure and public services.
+According to the article, the report will be a “wake-up call” to governments.
+This refers to the 40-page Summary for Policymakers, which will become an essential guide to government leaders who will gather in Glasgow this November for the COP26 to discuss critical climate questions and craft policies around the environment, greenhouse gas emissions, infrastructure, and public services.

 Reuters reports that scientists with the Intergovernmental Panel on Climate Change (IPCC) will finalise the first instalment of its sixth Assessment Report (AR) in the next two weeks.
 The report “will update the established science around greenhouse gas emissions and projections for future warming and its impacts” and “will expand on the last IPCC report in 2013 by focusing more on extreme weather and regional impacts”.

-The 2013 IPCC report shows that humans were the dominant cause of global warming since the 1950s.
-This report is also the basis for the Paris climate agreement in 2015, a legally binding international treaty on climate change that requires countries to make commitments to reduce their GHG emissions through economic and social transformation.
+The 2013 IPCC report shows that humans have been the dominant cause of global warming since the 1950s.
+This report is also the basis for the Paris Climate Agreement 2015, a legally binding international treaty on climate change that requires countries to commit to reducing their GHG emissions through economic and social transformation.
 In 2018, the IPCC released a special report on keeping global temperature rise under 1.5C, describing how counties can reach this temperature target and the consequences if this target is not met. ( McGrath, 2021).

 In the article, “Extreme weather renews focus on climate change as scientists update forecasts”, Corinne Le Qure, a climate scientist at the University of East Anglia, says, “Global warming was well projected, but now you see it with your own eyes.”

-Climate scientist Michael Mann of Pennsylvania State University, commenting on the series of extreme events that have happened recently, says that it’s not that climate change is happening faster than expected, but that the impacts are greater than they have been predicted.
-(Januta, 2021).
+Climate scientist Michael Mann of Pennsylvania State University, commenting on the recent series of extreme events, says that it’s not that climate change is happening faster than expected but that the impacts are greater than they have been predicted (Januta, 2021).

-IPCC’s assessment reports are usually divided into three different areas of climate change – the physical science report, the study on impacts, and mitigation.
-The IPCC will release the impacts and mitigation part of the report early next year, including the synthesis report, the BBC article says.
+The IPCC’s assessment reports are usually divided into three different areas of climate change: the physical science report, the study on impacts, and mitigation.
+The BBC article says the IPCC will release the impacts and mitigation part of the report early next year, including the synthesis report.

 A rigorous process